Vooders/bs-enhancer/README.md

 Enhance BattleScribe HTML output.

 ### Requirements
-Install Browserify and web-ext(for firefox)
+web-ext is required to run in dev mode.
+This will start and load the extension into a firefox window.

-`npm install --global web-ext browserify`
+`npm install --global web-ext`

 #### Install
 `npm install`